r2devops/docs/blog/tj-actions-compromised/index.md

 ### Why GitLab CI/CD Pipelines Are Also at Risk:
 - **Unverified Dependencies** – Like GitHub Actions, GitLab CI/CD relies on external scripts, container images, and templates that can be compromised.
-- **Hardcoded Credentials** – If secrets are stored in unprotected GitLab CI/CD variables, they could be exposed through a malicious script injection.
+- **Hardcoded Credentials** – Storing secrets in unprotected GitLab CI/CD variables increases the risk of exposure through unauthorized access or malicious modifications
-- **Third-Party Integrations** – Attackers can target **runners, pipeline templates, or dependencies** to introduce vulnerabilities.
 - **Lack of Version Pinning** – Using **floating tags (e.g., `latest`)** in scripts or images makes pipelines vulnerable to unexpected changes and compromises.
+- **Limited Visibility** – Without continuous monitoring, unauthorized pipeline changes or security policy violations might go unnoticed, increasing the risk of supply chain attacks.
+- **Excessive Permissions & Privileges** – If user roles and permissions are not carefully managed, unintended modifications to pipelines can occur, creating opportunities for exploitation.

 The takeaway? **GitLab CI/CD pipelines need real-time security monitoring and proactive controls** to prevent **supply chain attacks** before they happen.